 Stanley Fish described his career and book, The Rodrigo Chronicles in the following terms: "Richard Delgado is a triple pioneer.
 He was the first to question free speech ideology; he and a few others invented critical race theory; and he is both a theorist and an exemplar of the importance of storytelling in the workings of the law.
 This volume brings all of Delgado's strengths together in a stunning performance."

-- Richard Delgado, Race And Races: Cases And Resources For A Diverse America (2d ed., forthcoming 2007).
+- Race and Races: Cases and Resources for a Diverse America (West Group, 4th ed., forthcoming 2022).

 Articles and Review Essays

 - Critical Perspectives on Police, Policing, and Mass Incarceration, 104 Geo.
 L.J.
 1531 (2016).

 - Rodrigo’s Chronicle, 101 Yale L.J.
 1357 (1992).